-Project partners and funders
+Project partners

-The Norfolk Bat Survey was originally set up as part of a broader project led by the Norfolk Biodiversity Information Service (NBIS).
+The Norfolk Bat Survey was originally set up as part of a broader project led by Martin Horlock at the Norfolk Biodiversity Information Service (NBIS).
 NBIS is the Norfolk Local Record Centre holding information on species, geodiversity, habitats and protected sites across Norfolk.
 NBIS is also acting in Norwich as a "Bat Monitoring Centre" for the project.

 The Norfolk Barbastelle Study Group (NBSG) is a specialist group that studies the distribution of Barbastelle bats in Norfolk.
 We are working with the NBSG to ground truth identification of cryptic bat species through mist-netting.